chudik63/vk-photo-uploader/README.md

-# Utility for easier uploading
+# Utility for conveniently uploading
-This app allows to upload folders with photos from a computer to VK automatically creating albums with the same titles as folders` ones
+This app allows you to upload folders with photos from your computer to a VK profile, automatically creating albums with the folder names.

 # How to use it
 Run: